 The Intermediate School District's revenue is heavily dependent on local property taxes and state categorical funding.
 Michigan's economic recovery from the recent downturn had not kept pace with the recovery experienced by the rest of the nation.
-As a result of the depressed housing market, taxable values had fallen 24.3 percent since 2008-2009 but have now stabilized and are expected to slowly recover in the near term.
-In dollar terms, this reduction equated to \$23.2 million less annually in property tax revenue compared to 2008-2009.
-In 2022-2023, 14 years later, the property tax revenue will finally be slightly greater than it was in 2008-2009.
-Furthermore, legislation eliminating the Michigan business tax and the personal property tax have further added to our revenue pressures.
-The actual state categorical revenue we receive will depend on the State's willingness to maintain existing earmarked revenue streams that fund the School Aid Fund and whether the School Aid Fund continues to cover or increases the proportion of funding for community colleges and higher education that have previously been funded by the State's General Fund and whether the State funds intermediate school districts (ISD) similar to all ISDs, local school districts, and public school academies for related categoricals and federal ESSER grants.
+In 2022-2023, 14 years later, the property tax revenue was finally slightly greater than it was in 2008-2009.
+Taxable values have now stabilized and have been growing at an average of 4.5 percent over the last 6 years and are expected to see continued growth in the near term.
+The actual state categorical revenue we receive will depend on the State's willingness to maintain existing earmarked revenue streams that fund the School Aid Fund and whether the School Aid Fund continues to cover or increases the proportion of funding for community colleges and higher education that have previously been funded by the State's General Fund and whether the State funds intermediate school districts (ISD) similar to all ISDs, local school districts, and public school academies for related categorical funding.
+On a positive note, the Intermediate School District will continue to benefit from the expansion of existing special education-related state categorical revenue that has occurred in the last several years.